MBB-team/VBA-toolbox/_wiki/statistical-models.md

 ![]({{ site.baseurl }}/images/wiki/tabs/glm_contrast.bmp)

 > **Upper-left panel**: observed data (y-axis) plotted against predicted data (x-axis).
 NB: The total percentage of explained variance is indicated ($$R^2$$), as well as the percentage of variance explained by the contrast of interest. **Middle-left panel**: observed and predicted data (y-axis) plotted against data dimensions (x-axis). **Lower-left panel**: parameter's correlation matrix. **Upper-right panel**: GLM parameter estimates plus or minus one standard deviation.
 NB: Right-clicking on barplots allows one to access the results of  individual significance F-tests. **Middle-right panel**: contrast of interest. **Lower-right panel**: design matrix.
-Note: some GLM diagnoses (e.g., normality and homoscedasticity of model residuals $$e$$) can be eyeballed (cf. "inspect residuals" at the bottom of the figure).
+Note: some GLM diagnoses (e.g., normality and homoscedasticity of model residuals) can be eyeballed (cf. "inspect residuals" at the bottom of the figure).

 Note that t-tests effectively perform one-tailed tests (positive effects).
 This means that the sign of the contrast matters.
 In contradistinction, F-tests perform two-tailed tests.